TOSA-ASC20-21/QuEST/README.md

 # [QuEST](https://quest.qtechtheory.org)

 ## Notes before everything
 This repo is forked only for the TOSA team of ASC 20-21.
 The repo has been rolled back to version 2.1.0 because of the requirement from the ASC preliminary.
 No warranty is granted for this repository.
+Copyright of all file in the folder 'benchmark' belongs to ASC Committee.
+These files are here only to build the workflow.

 ## TODO List for Our Team
 1. Find a best compiling profile for the given testbench (Intel Xeon Gold, NVIDIA Tesla V100).